 If you are interested in building your own path at home, then keep reading.
 We are going to break down the steps you’ll need to take and how the process should go.
 The process overall is generally a quick one because you do not need to do anything too extensive for this project.
 Making it a perfect weekend project for you to do.

-Before you begin, the most important thing to do is picking out your stones and material.
+Before you begin, the most important thing to do is pick out your stones and materials.
 For example, you can use steppingstones but then there are tile, brick, or concrete steppingstones to name a few of your options.
 Or you can use patio pavers known to some as paver stones which can be easy to work with and relatively inexpensive.

 Knowing what material, you are working with will help you to determine the measurements needed for clearing areas and spacing.

 Here are the important steps that you will not want to mess up if this is a fun weekend project.

 Before you can place any stones down, the area needs to be cleared of any vegetation and then leveled.
 This will ensure that your stones will be level and not rival weeds.
 There is nothing worse than having some overgrown grass or weeds ruining the look of your stone path.

 It is recommended that you add some type of leveling material such as sand to the ground.
 This can allow you to save time later with leveling and help prevent pesky weeds from growing between stones.
 While it is a simple step to accomplish it may be one of the more time-consuming ones to complete, especially if your path is going to be a long one.

 Next comes the exciting part of laying your stones down.
 This is when you get to see your work start to show.
 As you lay each stone make sure that you are spacing them out properly to fit your wants.
 Some prefer a more compact look while others like a more spread-out look, it all comes down to your preference here.